Updated: May 26

 Jill knows who is being monitored.
 She knows their personal information, their health concerns, and their habits.
 Our job was to give Jill a way to access and organize the information so it was useful for her.
 Our other — just as critical — job was to respect the dignity of Jill’s parents.
 Privacy for them means no intrusive cameras or listening devices, only the necessary alerts to trigger assistance when needed.

 Non-intrusive monitoring is achieved using ambient sensors and artificial intelligence to infer what is happening in a room.
 Has Mom bathed today?
-Sensors can infer this from time in the bathroom, changes in humidity, and sound levels (decibels).
+If you checked your app, you would see that activity was noted at the shower at 10am.
 Over time, this information provides a digital fingerprint (pattern).
 We call this a “pattern of life” (POL).
 Changes in the POL can be leading indicators of safety, health, or even social issues that need to be addressed.

 This simple information can help you get out ahead of challenges and meets changing care requirements for your loved ones.
 In other words, you and your loved one won’t already be in crisis by the time you realize there’s a problem — all while preserving privacy and autonomy.
 And what could be more reassuring than that?